 Open Access Fund Application

-Applications are now open for the pilot of the Open Access Publishing Fund.
-Works will be reviewed only for whether they meet the eligibility requirements, and funds will be distributed on a first-come, first-served basis.
+Applications are currently on hold for the pilot of the Open Access Publishing Fund.
+Works have been reviewed only for whether they meet the eligibility requirements, and funds have been distributed on a first-come, first-served basis.
 The initial pilot project is currently under review, and applications may open again in the future, pending availability of funds.
 (9/26/2014).

 This page contains information for authors applying to the fund.

 In order to be eligible for support, a work must be: